krejciadam/hammock/README.txt

 This generates a file called "Hammock.jar" in the original folder.
-To run Hammock using the code just compiled, download runnable version from (http://www.recamo.cz/en/software/hammock-cluster-peptides/) or a release from the github page (https://github.com/hammock-dev/hammock/releases), extract files from the archive and in folder "dir", replace the original "Hammock.jar" file with the newly built file.
+To run Hammock using the code just compiled, download runnable version from (http://www.recamo.cz/en/software/hammock-cluster-peptides/) or a release from the github page (https://github.com/hammock-dev/hammock/releases), extract files from the archive and in folder "dist", replace the original "Hammock.jar" file with the newly built file.